 PM Capital Asian Companies Fund ("the Fund") was constituted on 8 April 2008.
-Since that date, one amended constitution was executed on 10 October 2014.
+Since that date, two amended constitutions have been executed on 10 October 2014 and 26 June 2018.
 The Fund will terminate on 7 April 2088 unless terminated earlier in accordance with the provisions of the Fund's Constitution.